Penang International Airport: Passenger

-Operational statistics
+Statistics

 PIA is the second busiest airport in Malaysia in terms of aircraft movements after Kuala Lumpur International Airport (KLIA).
 The airport experienced its peak passenger traffic of 8.3 million in 2019, surpassing its annual capacity of 6.5 million passengers, before the outbreak of COVID-19 caused global disruptions in air travel.
 In 2024, PIA recorded over 7.6 million passengers, compared to nearly 6.8 million in 2023.

 The PIA–KLIA route is one of the busiest air corridors in Malaysia, having flown 2.2 million passengers in 2019.
 Additionally, the PIA–Changi corridor is the third busiest among Malaysia's ASEAN routes, with about 800,000 passengers flown in the first nine months of 2023.

 While it processes the second largest cargo tonnage after KLIA, in terms of export value, PIA's is the highest of all Malaysian airports, with RM365 billion worth of exports passing through PIA in 2023 alone.